bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 . $(brew --prefix)/opt/fzf/shell/key-bindings.bash
 ```

-Note, if not using Brew, please adjust the above listed path appropriately.
+Note, if not using Brew installed fzf, please adjust the above listed path
+appropriately.

 Use the `fd` command instead of the `find` command.